pwighton/derivatives/pet_surfer/README.md

 # Processing of PET data with FreeSurfer (PET Surfer)

 This repository contains python code for the processing of PET data using the PET Surfer pipeline (https://surfer.nmr.mgh.harvard.edu/fswiki/PetSurfer).
-Currently, only regional analyis with MRTM and MRTM2 models are implemented.

 The steps for performing regional, surface-based, and volume based kinetic modeling using MRTM2 modeling are presented in **example.py**.
 This example presents the specific case of [11C]SB207145, and a test dataset for this tracer can be downloaded from [OpenNeuro](https://openneuro.org/datasets/ds001421).
 The FreeSurfer reconstruction and mask for the reference region are provided as derivatives in this dataset.